 Saint Lucia's mobile market is led by Flow (Liberty Latin America) and Digicel, the same giants that operate in much of the Eastern Caribbean.
 Both deploy 4G in the island's tourist and urban areas.

-With a travel eSIM, you don't have to decide which one to contract: the profile automatically connects to the available network with the best signal at each point, thanks to roaming agreements.
-This avoids the risk of choosing an operator that may not cover your resort well.
+With a travel eSIM, you don't have to decide which one to contract: the profile automatically connects to the best available network at each point, thanks to roaming agreements.
+This way, you avoid the risk of choosing an operator that doesn't cover your resort well.

 - Flow: good presence in the north (Rodney Bay, Castries).